Charlotte-ER/timeforyoga/README.rst

    timeforyoga --time 10
    timeforyoga -t 10

-Alternatively, you can specify a different YouTube channel using --channel or -c.
+Alternatively, you can specify a different YouTube channel using --channel or -c:

 .. code-block:: bash